HL7/PDDI-CDS/pages/_includes/documentation.md

 {:.no_toc}

 * Rolling 100-day look-back period for medication resources including:
 	* [MedicationRequest](https://www.hl7.org/fhir/medicationrequest.html)
 	* [MedicationDispense](https://www.hl7.org/fhir/medicationdispense.html)
 	* [MedicationStatement](https://www.hl7.org/fhir/medicationstatement.html)
 	* [MedicationAdministration](https://www.hl7.org/fhir/medicationadministration.html)

+> *Note:* The use of multiple medication resources is to ensure a comprehensive capture of medications the patient may be taking.
+In some cases the implementing institution may only have access to MedicationRequest (prescription order), and in other cases they may have access to several resources for the same medication intervention (e.g., prescription order from medical office, prescription product picked up from pharmacy).
+The 100-day look-back period is a general starting point.
+Implementors SHOULD refine this based on the available data.
+For example, MedicationAdministration is typically documented in the inpatient setting when a nurse administers a medication.
+This data source may be a more reliable proxy for blood concentrations and could be used to refine CDS logic.

 * Age of patient on current date.
     * [Patient](https://www.hl7.org/fhir/patient.html)